Kotlin/analysis-api/Writerside/topics/Java-Kotlin-Bridging.md

 <note>Experimental API.
 Subject to changes.</note>

-While Analysis API exposes declarations and types from the Kotlin standpoint, it works also with Java source and library declarations.
+While the Analysis API exposes declarations and types from the Kotlin standpoint, it works also with Java source and library declarations.
 The API provides a set of utilities for converting between Kotlin and Java views of declarations.

 ## Types

 In IntelliJ IDEA, `PsiType` is a representation for Java types.
 Conceptually, it is similar to [`KaType`](KaType.md).
-Analysis API provides mapping between the two representations.
+The Analysis API provides mapping between the two representations.

 `fun PsiType.asKaType(useSitePosition: PsiElement): KaType?` : Convert the given Java type to a `KaType`.